pedro-moreira-ibm/bob-ppi-workshop/flight400-demo-main/README.md

 &nbsp;

-✅ You've explored the legacy IBM i application, generated an architecture overview and ERD, and extracted business rules from an RPG program
+✅ **Exercise 1 completed** - You've explored the legacy IBM i application, generated an architecture overview and ERD, and extracted business rules from an RPG program.

 ---